shaf-amdx/Text-Drawing-Tool/README.md

-# Text-Drawing-Tool
-A program that simulates writing on a blackboard
+#Text Drawing Tool

+A program for creating vector-based graphics text from plain text inputs.

+##Features

+Uses the 'Turtle' module for drawing Uses geometry for generating text-based writings.
+Simulates writing on a blackboard.

+##Note

+It could be developed into a converter of ASCII-based characters into graphic text.